There are three scenarios under which you can reuse copyrighted work:

 Exceptions for educational purposes permit certain reuse of materials, without the permissions of rights holders for teaching and learning purposes.
 These include:

 Where a student needs a personal copy of a text to facilitate equitable access to resources for the purposes of instruction, copies can be made available outside of copyright law.
-These copies can be mae by the student, a registered helper or Learning Services.
+These copies can be made by the student, a registered helper or Library and Learning Services.
 Certain restrictions still apply.

 Different types of licences are available which permit different types of reuse for different types of materials.